 MulticastDNS=no even if you have disabled it with:

-It will start when certain applications make API requests to systemd when it is disabled and even when you have masked it with
+It will get started when certain applications make API requests to systemd even if it is disabled and even when you have masked it with:

-Disabling it in the configuration file is the only thing short of removing the binary which works if you want it disabled.
+You just mask it anyway, it doesn't hurt if you are not planning on using it.
+Disabling it in the configuration file is the only thing short of removing the binary which works if you want it to be totally disabled.